newVoid2/python-mini-tools/README.md

 A tool that checks a list for duplicate items and returns only the unique duplicates.
 Reinforces list iteration, conditional logic, and writing small, reusable functions.

+###Age Calculator Tool
+A small command-line utility that asks the user for their name and birth year, validates the input, calculates their current age, and prints the result.

 ---

 ## Purpose of This Repo